llvm/llvm-project/clang/docs/DataFlowSanitizerDesign.rst

   /// Retrieves the label associated with the data at the given address. dfsan_label dfsan_read_label(const void *addr, size_t size);

-  /// Returns whether the given label label contains the label elem. int dfsan_has_label(dfsan_label label, dfsan_label elem);
+  /// Returns whether the given label contains the label elem. int dfsan_has_label(dfsan_label label, dfsan_label elem);

   /// Computes the union of \c l1 and \c l2, resulting in a union label.